adventuresin9/NetworkRecipes/README.md

 ### Warning

 Another thing to be cafeful of, which depends on the font being used to render this text, is the distinction between the kernel devices '#l' and '#I'.
 The first is a lower case L, and those are for the Ethernet interface, see; ether(3).
 The second is a upper case i, and that is for the IP stack interface, see; ip(3).
 Some fonts make it hard to tell the two letter apart.
 Additionally, be aware of the TLS device '#a', which may need to be included in any custom /net directory for TLS connections to function properly; see tls(3).

 There are also Connection Service and DNS, which are usually posted to /srv and mounted from there, see; ndb(8).
+In some of these examples, it will show running the 'nbd/cs' and 'nbd/dns' commands for configuration.
+If CS an DNS have already been setup for a given side of a gateway, you may be able to just run 'mount -a /srv/cs /net.alt' and 'mount -a /srv/dns /net.alt'.
+If CS and DNS aren't configured properly or mounted properly, 'ip/ping' by sysname or domain name will fail.
+In cases where the -x flag is used, like 'ndb/cd -x net.alt -f /lib/outside', the /srv post produced will be '/srv/dns_net.alt'.

 ## Plan9 style imported interface: